Nuclear risk during the Russo-Ukrainian war (2022–present): 2023

 On 22 January 2023, Vyacheslav Volodin, the speaker of the Duma, wrote on Telegram that "If Washington and NATO countries supply weapons that will be used to strike civilian cities and attempt to seize our territories, as they threaten, this will lead to retaliatory measures using more powerful weapons," and "Arguments that the nuclear powers have not previously used weapons of mass destruction in local conflicts are untenable.
 Because these states did not face a situation where there was a threat to the security of their citizens and the territorial integrity of the country."
 In the same month, Russia repeatedly accused Ukraine of storing its military equipment in the nuclear power plants under its control.
 The IAEA has permanent observers in all Ukrainian plants since 2022, and on 24 January 2023, the agency issued a statement that it had found no military equipment in the plants.

 On 21 February 2023, during a Presidential Address to the Federal Assembly, Putin announced that Russia would be suspending its participation in New START, the last remaining nuclear weapons treaty between Russia and the United States.
 He stated, "[Russia] is not withdrawing from the treaty but is suspending its participation."
 On 26 February 2023, to state-owned television channel Russia-1, Putin said that Russia had no choice but to "take into account" the nuclear capabilities of NATO, and that the West wanted to "liquidate" Russia.
 Russia said it would continue informing the US on planned launches of intercontinental and submarine-launched ballistic missiles under the 1988 Ballistic Missile Launch Notification Agreement.

 On 25 March 2023, Putin announced plans to install Russian tactical nuclear weapons in Belarus.
 On 29 March, Russia's Defense Ministry announced that it would conduct a nuclear missile drill, which includes the testing of nuclear-tipped RS-24 Yars missiles.

 In March 2023, Russian journalist Dmitry Muratov, who won the Nobel Peace Prize in 2021, warned that Russian state propaganda "is preparing people to think that nuclear war is not a bad thing.
 On TV channels here, nuclear war and nuclear weapons are promoted as if they're advertising pet food."

 In June 2023, Russian political scientist Sergey Karaganov called for the use of nuclear weapons by Russia against NATO member states in Europe, saying that "we will have to hit a bunch of targets in a number of countries in order to bring those who have lost their mind to reason."

+A study by RAND Corporation, published in September 2023, concluded, that Russian military losses- at the level which may threaten the security of Putin's regime- would provide the most likely trigger for nuclear use.
+However, they also pointed out three primary factors restraining Putin: concern about NATO military capabilities, concern for international reactions including losing China's support, and belief that his goals are achievable without nuclear escalation.